 OverviewIn this programming assignment, you are to implement link-rate virtualization to support two clients.
 The first client schedules packets onto its virtual link using weighted-fair queueing (WFQ).
 The second client uses first-in first-out (FIFO) scheduling with token-bucket filter (TBF) to control its transmission rate and burstiness.
-Each client can have one or more flows utilizing its share of the link bandwidth.
+The first client can have one or more flows utilizing its share of the link bandwidth.
+To simplify the assignment, we allow only one flow to the second client.
 The assignment consists of the following graded tasks.

 Graded tasks (100 points total)

 No client managementIdeally, our link virtualization mechanism can support a variable number of clients.
 For this assignment, we bake into the code support for only two clients.
 One way to implement this is by refactoring the imgdb class in Labs 7 and 8 into three classes: a FIFO class, a WFQ class, and an overall imgdb class.
 Support for the two clients then simply requires an instantiation of the WFQ class and an instantiation of the FIFO class within the imgdb class.
-The provided refvirtdb takes a new command line argument -f which specifies the fraction of link bandwidth to assign to client 1 (the WFQ client).
+The command line argument -f of the provided refvirtdb can be used to specify the fraction of link bandwidth to assign to client 1 (the WFQ client).
 Client 2, the FIFO client, is then assigned the remainder of the link bandwidth.

 No flow-setup protocolIdeally, we have a flow-setup protocol to communicate to the link virtualization mechanism the parameters of each flow, including to which client a flow belongs.
 Instead, we assume that the client running the FIFO scheduler can support only one flow.
 The provided netimg code, from Lab 7, allows for flow setup with rate 0 (-r 0).
 We use this as the signalling mechanism to set up a client 2 flow.
 When the provided refvirtdb server receives an iqry_t packet with iq_frate set to 0, it automatically rewrites iq_frate to be the virtual link rate of client 2 and assigns the flow to client 2's FIFO scheduler.
 Any iqry_t packet with non-zero iq_frate is assigned to client 1 and is added to client 1's WFQ schedule, resources permitting.